jhumelsine/jhumelsine.github.io/_posts/2025-06-10-contracts.md

 Norman described situations where the door designer hid all visible clues to operate doors for aesthetic purposes.
 Users would stand in front of these doors bewildered by how to open them.

 I can identify with this to some degree.
 My last office location, [Bellworks](https://bell.works/new-jersey/explore/), which interestingly enough is the filming location for the exteriors for [Lumon Industries](https://lumon.industries/) in the TV show [_Severance_](https://en.wikipedia.org/wiki/Severance_(TV_series)), had Norman doors.
 All doors were glass with a meter long vertical bar attached on one side.
 All doors looked alike, but some were push, some were pull and some were slide.
 I eventually memorized through trial and error which door did what.
 But sometimes I’d absent mindedly forget.
-I’d push, then I’ll pull and finally I’d slide.
+I’d push, then pull, and finally slide.

 Well-designed things scream how they are intended to be used.
 Contracts should be designed from the client’s point of view.
 Ideally their chosen names will reflect how the client interacts with the contract and not necessarily what the provider provides.